drug-design/course/docs/chapters/ligand-based-approaches.md

 #### Staurosporine does not Mimic ATP

-Staurosporine is a competitive inhibitor of ATP because it is anchored to the same residues of the catalytic site of the protein kinase enzyme with the formation of two hydrogen bonds (bidentate).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/staurosporine-does-not-mimic-atp-195a0d4b'><i class='fa fa-play' aria-hidden='true'></i></button>Staurosporine is a competitive inhibitor of ATP because it is anchored to the same residues of the catalytic site of the protein kinase enzyme with the formation of two hydrogen bonds (bidentate).
 However, the molecule does not mimic the structure of ATP; it only hinders the anchorage of ATP to the same residues of the catalytic site.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[bidentate]: Having two anchorage points